dominik-pfl/quarterlife-1line-travelblog/README.md

 <details markdown="1">
 <summary>Arrival + First impressions</summary>

 1. "You like Bob Marley?
-The best weed is sold on the main street. - Ich weiß ja nicht.
+The best weed is sold on the main street." - Ich weiß ja nicht.
 2. TukTuk driving lesson at 3:30 am
 3. Very cold night, due to the AC
 4. Breakfast?
 How about a Burger